Le Corbusier’s Gymnasium in Baghdad

-King Faisal II invested significant sums of money in the modernization of Baghdad in the 1950s.
-Aware of the city’s aesthetics, he invited Le Corbusier as well as other world-renowned architects such as Frank Lloyd Wright, Gio Ponti, Walter Gropius, Robert Venturi and Denise Scott-Brown to support the work of the Iraq’s Development Board.
+King Faisal II invested money into the modernization of Baghdad in the 1950s.
+Aware of the city’s aesthetics, he invited Le Corbusier as well as other world-renowned architects such as Frank Lloyd Wright, Gio Ponti, Walter Gropius, Robert Venturi, and Denise Scott-Brown to support the work of the Iraq Development Board.
 By involving them in large-scale architectural projects, the young monarch was eager to show the world that Baghdad could be transformed into a modern, cosmopolitan capital.
-However, only three of the commissioned projects were achieved: Walter Gropius’s Baghdad University, Gio Ponti’s Development Board Headquarters, and Le Corbusier’s Gymnasium.
+Only three of the commissioned projects were achieved, however: Walter Gropius’s Baghdad University, Gio Ponti’s Development Board Headquarters, and Le Corbusier’s Gymnasium.

 Although the gymnasium was granted a lot of media attention during Le Corbusier’s lifetime, it rapidly fell into obscurity.
 The project was not mentioned in the Le Corbusier Encyclopaedia published by the Centre Pompidou to celebrate the centenary of his birth in 1987, nor was it listed in the various Œuvre Complète dedicated to his works.

 More importantly perhaps, the student Caecilia Pieri rediscovered the City of Sports while researching for her thesis on modern architecture in Baghdad in 2005.
-Six years later, she visited the site with the vice President of the Le Corbusier Foundation Jacques Sbriglio, which began a dynamic cooperation between the two countries, the French Institute for the Near East, the Baghdad University, UNESCO and the French embassy.
-This resulted in an ambitious renovation project that aims at raising the profile of the building.
-For Pieri, ‘we are witnessing the renaissance of new awareness about the (country’s) modern heritage, and it can lead to similar movements, sparking positive momentum for other major modern buildings’.
+Six years later, she visited the site with the vice President of the Le Corbusier Foundation, Jacques Sbriglio, which began a dynamic cooperation between the two countries, the French Institute for the Near East, the Baghdad University, UNESCO and the French embassy.
+This resulted in an ambitious renovation project that aims to raise the profile of the building.
+For Pieri, ‘we are witnessing the renaissance of new awareness about the (country’s) modern heritage, and it can lead to similar movements, sparking positive momentum for other major modern buildings.’

 Le Corbusier’s industrial, sober style has been partly lost: brightly-coloured seats fill the stadium and the design of the roof that originally allowed natural light to go in was modified.
 Nevertheless, the motto of the architect proudly adorns the front of the building: ‘Where order is born, well-being is born’.
 In addition, the ‘survival’ of the site throughout the years undermines the common assumption that Iraq’s rich cultural and historical legacy has been ruined by the recent upheavals, and it gives hope to the people of Iraq who fight for the preservation of their heritage.